ModelEarth/localsite/start/steps/README.md

 Fork <a href="https://github.com/ModelEarth/data-commons">Data-Commons</a> if you're adding Observable Framework D3 data visualizations with the Google Data Commons API.
 Fork <a href="https://github.com/ModelEarth/data-pipeline">Data-Pipeline</a> if you're contributing python to data prep and machine learning projects.

-Also fork the <a href="https://github.com/ModelEarth/localsite">localsite</a> repo so we can review your contributions using [Github Pages](https://docs.github.com/en/pages/quickstart).
-Turn on GitHub Pages for any repo you fork by clicking the Settings icon, then Pages.

 **Step 2.** Enter your GitHub account to include in the install and update cmds below.

 <input type="text" id="gitAccount" class="textInput" style="width:210px" placeholder="YOUR ACCOUNT"  autofocus onfocus="this.select()" oninput="updateGitCmds()"><br>

 **Step 3.** Indicate the repos you're planning to edit and have forked.
-(You can avoid cloning the fork of localsite and io, unless you're editing those core repos directly.)

 <!-- Also add to checkboxIds array -->

 <div style="float:left;font-size:18px;padding-right:20px">